stwbry0324/cognitive_tests_group_08/Maths_Test/README.md

 A simple test that assesses maths ability.
 Contains 13 calculations involving basic addition, subtraction and multiplication.

-To access the maths ability test, open the file 'Maths Ability Test - Version 2'.
+To access the maths ability test, open the file 'FINAL - draft 4'.
 Run the code.

 DISCLAIMER: We wish to record your response data to an anonymised public data repository.